Peer support is made up of two schemes:

-Peer mentoring is for any first year undergraduate who would like to talk to a current student before and during the first few months of university.
+If you would like to talk to a current student before and during the first few months of university, peer mentoring is available for any first year undergraduate.

 Your mentor will usually study a similar subject to you.
 They are there to listen when you need to talk, and to answer any questions you have about your course or university life.

 Many students say that it is nice to know that there is someone to talk to, even if you don’t need them.
-Last year over 1,500 students had a peer mentor and 84% said their peer mentor had improved their student experience.
+Last year almost 1,800 students had a peer mentor and 84% said their peer mentor had improved their student experience.